jeraldrich/blog/docs/python_go_future.rst

-Why python and go is the future
+Why Python and Go is the Future
 =======

 When comparing languages, it’s easy to compare each one’s features and capabilities on paper.